beehive-lab/TornadoVM/README.md

         TaskGraph taskGraph = new TaskGraph("s0")
-                .transferToDevice(DataTransferMode.FIRST_EXECUTION, A, B) // Stream data from host to device .task("t0", Compute::mxmKernel, context, A, B, C, size)   // Each task points to an existing Java method .transferToHost(C);                                       // sync arrays with the host side taskGraph.execute(gridScheduler);   // Execute with a GridScheduler
+                .transferToDevice(DataTransferMode.FIRST_EXECUTION, A, B) // Stream data from host to device .task("t0", Compute::mxmKernel, context, A, B, C, size)   // Each task points to an existing Java method .transferToHost(DataTransferMode.EVERY_EXECUTION, C);     // sync arrays with the host side

+        // Create an immutable task-graph
+        ImmutableTaskGraph immutableTaskGraph = taskGraph.snaphot();

+        // Create an execution plan from an immutable task-graph TornadoExecutionPlan executionPlan = new TornadoExecutionPlan(immutableTaskGraph);

+        // Execute the execution plan
+        executionPlan.withGridScheduler(gridScheduler)
+                     .execute();
     }
 }
 ```